wrycu/StarWarsFFG-Enhancements/cypress/README.md

 Running Cypress in its interactive mode can simplify troubleshooting or developing new tests.

-There are a number of ways to [launching Cypress](https://docs.cypress.io/guides/getting-started/opening-the-app) interactively.
+There are a number of ways to [launch Cypress](https://docs.cypress.io/guides/getting-started/opening-the-app) interactively.
 If you're developing in the same environment as the code base with no virtualization/container layers, try `npx cypress open`.
 Otherwise, [install Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress) manually.